mihai-preda/puppet8/README.md

 ## [Conclusion / Summary](summary)

 Create a local dev env by installing Vagrant, WMware Workstation Pro (free for personal use), git, and VSCode.
-## Use "vagrant plugin install vagrant-hostmanager" and "vagrant plugin install vagrant-vmware-desktop" and Vagrant VMware Utility.
+1. Install vagrant manually.
+2. Install Vagrant VMware Utility (https://developer.hashicorp.com/vagrant/docs/providers/vmware/vagrant-vmware-utility).
+3. Install vagrant plugins:
+  - vagrant plugin install vagrant-hostmanager
-Switched from Virtual Box which fails to create networks, and is also buggy and slow causing vagrant up to time out if the process takes too long.
+  - vagrant plugin install vagrant-vmware-desktop Switched from Virtual Box which fails to create networks, and is also buggy and slow causing vagrant up to time out if the process takes too long.
 I assume delays are caused by the bugginess of VB.